TrudAX/denistrunin-blog/src/posts/performance-powerbibatch/index.md

  ![](BatchHistory.png)

-In a lot of clients you can't install additional software on SQL server to query this data directly.
+In a lot of clients, you can't install additional software on SQL server to query this data directly.
 So the easiest way to get the required data is to execute a query in SQL Management Studio and copy/paste its result into the local Excel file.
 Then this file can be used as a source data for our Power BI report.

 See below the sample query that I use for AX2012